 This means that while you might be used to seeing recipes refer to potato quantities in terms of 2 medium potatoes, you might suddenly come across a recipe that calls for 2 cups of potatoes.

-In 1 cup, you can fit approximately 225 grams of potato.
-This translates to around 8 ounces.
-This amount of potato can be taken from a single medium sized potato.
+In 1 cup, you can fit approximately 225 grams of potato, which translates to around 8 ounces.
+This amount of potato can be taken from a single medium-sized potato.

-If the recipe that you are using calls for 2 cups of potato, this can be around 450 grams or 15 ounces of potato.
-This can be achieved using three medium potatoes or one large and one medium potato.
+If the recipe you are using calls for 2 cups of potato, this can be around 450 grams or 15 ounces of potato.
+Three medium potatoes or one large and one medium potato can achieve this.

 Knowing that one medium potato is enough to fill a single cup measure, you can simply convert the number of cups to medium potatoes instead.